Romulo-Moraes/Noahs-ark/README.md

 ./Ark ./Executable 8040
 ```

 A question will pop up asking if the chunk size is correct, a small size can spawn a lot of files in the current directory.
-Just give a 'y' to continue of 'n' to exit.
+Just give a 'y' to continue or 'n' to exit.